gomerser/scriv2tex/README.md

 ### Project usage
 Next to the directory created for syncing your project a new directory has been created with file extension ".tex".
 This is where the *scriv2tex* script syncs the TeX documents.
 Here you can also store external content required by your TeX documents, like style sheets, pictures, etc.
-The *scriv2tex* script also looks here for a script called "compile.sh", which will, if present, be executed after every sync of your project (**File->Sync->With External Folder Now**).
+The *scriv2tex* script also looks here for a script called "compile.sh", which will, if present, be executed after every sync of your project (**File->Sync->with External Folder Now**).
 For an example of compile script, see the example project folder "The Legrand Orange Book.tex".

+### Tip
+Since you'll now will be choosing **File->Sync->with External Folder Now** frequntly, it's worthwhile to create a keyboard shorcut.
+Fortunately this is easy on a Mac:
+1. Head to your Mac’s System Preferences (you can find it by hitting the Apple logo at top-left, then clicking “System Preferences”)
+2. Click Keyboard
+3. Click the Shortcuts tab, then click App Shortcuts – the bottom option in the left pane.
+4. Click the “+” button to create your keyboard shortcut.
+5. Pick "Scrivener" and type the exact name of the menu item in the "Menu Title" field, e.g. "with External Folder Now"
+6. Finally, you need to pick your keyboard shortcut.
+Make sure the key combination you want isn’t already taken by opening your program and testing it out.
+If something happens, that shortcut is already assigned – if nothing happens and you hear a warning sound, the shortcut is available.
+I chose ⇧⌘S.
+7. Click Add when you’ve got everything set the way you want it.
+The change will take affect immediately.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.